The Marvel Cinematic Universe is set to begin its fourth phase’s film run after the conclusion of the Infinity Saga in Avengers: Endgame.

 Guardians of the Galaxy Vol.3 – May 5, 2023

-2023 will also bring MCU fans the much-anticipated third Guardians of the Galaxy sequel.
+Phase Four breaks into 2023 with the much-anticipated third Guardians of the Galaxy sequel.
 Given its place after Thor: Love and Thunder, expect May’s Thor release to set the stage for the third volume’s action.

 Fantastic 4, Blade, and more?